 In early November I also represented the ELCA at the consecration of Rev. Ernst //Gamxamub who is the new bishop of the Evangelical Lutheran Church in the Republic of Namibia (ELCRN).
 Bishop Zephaniah Kameeta was his predecessor.
 In May Namibia declared a drought emergency in the country.
 The ELCA has responded to the LWF ACT appeal with an emergency drought relief grant of $150,000.
 Lutherans comprise about 40% of the country’s population of 2 million.

 At the end of November I am meeting with the ten Young Adults in Global Mission (YAGM) participants and their coordinator Rev. Tessa Leiseth as they gather for their mid-term retreat in Pietermaritzburg.
 It is always interesting to reflect together on their experiences of living and learning in the South African context.

 As I meet and work with companion churches in Southern African and with companion synod visitors from the ELCA I always stress that it is not the color of your skin, country of origin or a plane ticket that makes you a missionary but your baptism.
 By God’s grace we are all claimed and called through baptism, gathered, equipped and sent to participate in God’s mission locally and globally for the sake of the world.

-Thank you for your prayers and continuing support and companionship through the ELCA Missionary Sponsorship program.
+Thank you for your prayers and continued support through the ELCA’s Missionary Sponsorship program.
 We look forward to visiting our sponsoring congregations again in the summer of 2014.

-Regional Program Assistant - Southern Africa Johannesburg March 12, 2013
+Philip Knutson, ELCA Global Mission.
+Regional Program Assistant – Southern Africa